The Fitzgerald coat of arms accompanied the "Sons of Gerald" ("Fils Gérald") out of Norman France and into assimilation among the Irish.

 I had my Y-Chromsome DNA mapped some time ago and had a look at the geographic matches to my genetic markers.
 I was suprised, given the Norman roots of the Fitzgerald name, that I didn't see any concentration of similar genetic markers in Normandy.
 I would have expected a high concentration of folks there to share a large part of my genetic makeup, if that's where the roots of my paternal name and genetics lie.
-But aside from Ireland, the Basque region and the Viking lands of Norway, Finland, and Denmark (all of which left genetic marks on the oft-invaded Irish) were genetically closer to me than anything in France.
+But aside from Ireland, the Basque region and the Viking lands of Norway, Finland, and Denmark (all of which left genetic marks on the oft-invaded Irish) were genetically closer to me than anything they left behind in France.

 But then I learned that surnames were not commonly inherited in Ireland until the 1700s -- "Fitz" played the same role as a Russian Patronymic or the "Son" appended to Scandinavian names. .
 A Fitzgerald in one generation could be a Fitzanything in the next: the son of William Fitzgerald would be a Fitzwilliam, not a Fitzgerald.
 So back beyond 1700, you can't expect the paternal genetics and the paternal name to follow the same course.
 Which makes my quest, to find my Great Grandfather's ancestry, all the more tricky.

 George Ferriter, whose family also has deep roots on the Dingle